rotbau/rotbau.github.io/_posts/2023-08-03-Mulitcast-on-TKG.md

   Multicast: true

 ```
-6. You can also exec into the antrea-agent and antrea-controller pods directly and use antctl to check status
+Exec into the antrea-agent and antrea-controller pods directly and use antctl to check status
 ```
 kubectl exec -ti antrea-agent-xqxk5 -n kube-system -- sh